 Stocking items they want to sell more of at eye-level.
 Look down and you’ll see cheaper alternatives to your usual food.

-Imagine you’re walking past and you see wraps for £1 or you see a fajita making kit for £1.
+Imagine you’re walking past and you see plain wraps for £1 and you see a fajita making kit for £1.
 You stop and think that that’s a strange offer as you clearly get more in the second one.
-Thinking that someone in the commercial department isn’t that bright, you pick up the second kit and walk away thinking you’ve got a good deal.
+So you pick up the second kit and walk away thinking you’ve got a good deal.